 This caramel apple upside down cake is a fall must-make.
 Combining a soft cinnamon-spiced cake with buttery caramelized apples, we’re essentially getting two desserts in one.
 After inverting, the topping’s juices seep down into the cake and add unbeatable flavor and moisture.
-What you’ll love most, besides the flavors, is that there’s no fancy decoration required—the lovely garnish is literally baked into the cake!
+What you’ll love most, besides the flavors, is that thereโs no fancy decoration requiredโthe lovely garnish is literally baked into the cake!

-One of the first recipes I published was caramel apple upside down cake.
+One of the first dessert recipes I published was caramel apple upside down cake.
 It’s a forever favorite and totally deserving of that early spot in my archives.
 I bake this recipe at least once every fall season and have made a couple minor updates to the recipe over the years.
 The cake is better than ever.
 I figured you’d appreciate seeing what I’ve done!

 This Caramel Apple Upside Down Cake Is:

-- melt-in-your-mouth soft & moist, like this apple cake but remixed a bit!
+- Melt-in-your-mouth soft & moist, like this apple cake but remixed a bit!

-- extra flavorful like my beloved apple cinnamon bread
+- Extra flavorful like my beloved apple cinnamon bread

-- easy—no crazy ingredients or techniques required
+- Easyโno crazy ingredients or techniques required

-- perfectly sized for a small family or gathering
+- Perfectly sized for a small family or gathering

-- the best destination for your freshly picked apples 😉
+- The best destination for your freshly picked apples ๐

 Try it at least once.
 I guarantee it will be a repeat recipe in your kitchen.
+And if you are looking for even more inspiration, here is a list of 30+ fall cake recipes.

 Apple Upside Down Cake Topping